A Brief History

 We are called and sent by God to invite people from our surrounding communities to join with us in Christian fellowship and to celebrate our diversity as a tapestry of God’s love as we offer our lives as a response to God grace – this is our spiritual act of worship.
 I want you woven into a tapestry of love, in touch with everything there is to know of God.
 Then you will have minds confident and at rest, focused on Christ, God’s great mystery.
 Colossians 2:1-2a So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going-to-work, and walking-around life—and place it before God as an offering.
 Embracing what God does for you is the best thing you can do for him.
 Don’t become so well-adjusted to your culture that you fit into it without even thinking.
 Instead, fix your attention on God.
 Romans 12:1-2a

-Together we will create and implement innovative Faith Formation programming at ensures people a safe place to explore their faith, learn to experience a personal relationship with Jesus, connect the Bible and our Lutheran beliefs to daily life, and be equipped to serve within the church, share our faith with others, and serve others in need.
+Together we will create and implement innovative Faith Formation programming that ensures people a safe place to explore their faith, learn to experience a personal relationship with Jesus, connect the Bible and our Lutheran beliefs to daily life, and be equipped to serve within the church, share our faith with others, and serve others in need.
 He handed out gifts of apostle, prophet, evangelist, and pastor-teacher to train Christ’s followers in skilled servant work, working within Christ’s body, the church, until we’re all moving rhythmically and easily with each other, efficient and graceful in response to God’s Son, fully mature adults, fully developed within and without, fully alive like Christ.
 No prolonged infancies among us, please.
 We’ll not tolerate babes in the woods, small children who are an easy mark for impostors.
 God wants us to grow up, to know the whole truth and tell it in love—like Christ in everything.
 We take our lead from Christ, who is the source of everything we do.
 He keeps us in step with each other.
 His very breath and blood flow through us, nourishing us so that we will grow up healthy in God, robust in love.
 Ephesians 4:11-16

-We are called by God, empowered by the Holy Spirit, and send by Jesus to embody the “good news” holistically.
+We are called by God, empowered by the Holy Spirit, and sent by Jesus to embody the “good news” holistically.
 We are to become peacemakers and bridge builders between and among people, and we are to mobilize people around their passion and gifts so as to stand with those on the margins of society and work together for personal and community transformation But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 Acts 1:8 “No, this is the kind of fasting I want: Free those who are wrongly imprisoned; lighten the burden of those who work for you.
 Let the oppressed go free, and remove the chains that bind people.
 Share your food with the hungry, and give shelter to the homeless.
 Give clothes to those who need them, and do not hide from neighbors who need your help.
 Some of you will rebuild the deserted ruins of your cities.
 Then you will be known as a rebuilder of walls and a restorer of homes.
 Isaiah 58:6-7, 12

 These are the values people stated have been a part of Woodlake from the beginning, and have always been important.